sparkspay/sparks/doc/build-windows.md

 Once the toolchain is installed the build steps are common:

-Note that for WSL the Dash Core source path MUST be somewhere in the default mount file system, for example /usr/src/dash, AND not under /mnt/d/.
+Note that for WSL the Sparks Core source path MUST be somewhere in the default mount file system, for example /usr/src/sparks, AND not under /mnt/d/.
 If this is not the case the dependency autoconf scripts will fail.
 This means you cannot use a directory that is located directly on the host Windows file system to perform the build.

 Additional WSL Note: WSL support for [launching Win32 applications](https://docs.microsoft.com/en-us/archive/blogs/wsl/windows-and-ubuntu-interoperability#launching-win32-applications-from-within-wsl)